🇺🇸

 Breakdown of 5 Cognitive Abilities

-Your results will include a detailed breakdown of five key cognitive abilities, often referred to as indexes or factors in scientific terms.
-The abilities measured are Verbal Reasoning, Fluid Reasoning, Spatial Ability, Working Memory, and Processing Speed.
+Your results will include a breakdown of your 5 cognitive abilities.
+These abilities are also referring to as “indexes” or “factors” in the scientific world.
+The abilities include: Verbal Reasoning, Visuospatial Ability, Working Memory, Processing Speed, and Reaction Time.
+Learn more about the 5 cognitive abilities here.

 Cognitive Abilities